Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems

 A range of real-world case studies underscores the practical relevance and adaptability of optimization models in managing BEB operations.
-For example, \citet{PERUMAL2021105268} validate their integrated scheduling framework using data from Danish and Swedish transit systems, highlighting the operational gains when vehicle and crew schedules are optimized together.
-Similarly, \citet{ALVO2021102528} demonstrate the efficacy of their decomposition approach in a mixed fleet setting through a case study from Santiago, Chile, while \citet{LIU2023120483} apply a simulation-based framework to an airport shuttle system at Dallas-Fort Worth International Airport.
-Additionally, \citet{HU2022103732, HU20219564617} tested their methods on bus routes in Salt Lake City, UT, demonstrating the practicality of en-route charging. \citet{HE2023103653, HE2023128227} applied their framework to a sub-transit network in Salt Lake City, comparing multiple operational scenarios.
-And, \citet{BAO2023120512} analyzed a regional BEB fleet in Shanghai, providing insights into the impacts of charging infrastructure configurations and energy pricing policies.
-These case studies illustrate the adaptability of different optimization models to various urban contexts.
+For example, \citet{PERUMAL2021105268} validated their integrated scheduling framework using data from Danish and Swedish transit systems.
+Similarly, \citet{ALVO2021102528} demonstrated the efficacy of their decomposition approach in a mixed fleet setting through a case study from Santiago, Chile, while \citet{LIU2023120483} applied a simulation-based framework to an airport shuttle system at Dallas-Fort Worth International Airport.
+Additionally, \citet{HU2022103732, HU20219564617} tested their methods on bus routes in Salt Lake City, UT, demonstrating the practicality of en-route charging. \citet{HE2023103653, HE2023128227} applied their framework to a sub-transit network in Salt Lake City, comparing multiple operational scenarios. \citet{BAO2023120512} analyzed a regional BEB fleet in Shanghai, providing insights into the impacts of charging infrastructure configurations and energy pricing policies.

-\cref{tab:literature} presents a summary of related studies.
-To the best of the authors' knowledge, this is the only study that simultaneously optimizes vehicle and charging schedules for a mixed fleet of BEBs and DBs, determines the optimal fleet composition, and incorporates both garages and terminal stations as charging locations.
-The model also accounts for multiple recharging options, station capacity constraints, various charger types (fast and slow), and the feasibility of partial charging.
-Additionally, the proposed CG heuristic enhances scalability, enabling the efficient solution of large-scale case studies.